The Asset Management (AM) Concept Model teaches us how things happen when managing assets.

 Auditing the Management System

 The key elements of the management system must be audited every two years.
-This includes:
+The processes consist of:

 The key to monitoring and evaluating the system is to collect data and turn it into information.
-People will create methodology and techniques to verify and evaluate the data.
+People will set up a methodology and techniques to verify and evaluate the data.

 Data and information requirements

-The effective management of asset data and the transformation of data into information is key to monitoring and measuring asset performance.
-The process of analyzing data and transforming it into information includes:
+Effective management of asset data and its’ transformation into insights is key to monitoring and measuring asset performance.
+The process includes the following steps:

-- Transformation of data into relevant and reliable interpretation information for the employees concerned
+- Transformation of data into relevant and reliable interpretation for the employees

 There are 5 types of solutions: